raspberrypilearning/robot-antenna/worksheet.md

 9. Give your Robot a name and welcome it to the world.

-**Congratulations your robot is complete!**
+**Congratulations! your robot is complete!**

 ## What next?

 -   Can you make the cardboard robot's antenna stay on for longer?
 -   Can you make the light flash more than once?
--   Record new sounds to play when your program plays.
+-   Try recording new sounds to play when your program plays.